envimate/message-mate/README.md

 ```

 #### GeneralErrorResponse
-There happen to occur cross-cutting errors, that are not part of the request-reponse
+There happen to occur cross-cutting errors, that are not part of the request-response
 class hierarchy.
 Nonetheless the MessageFunction should react to these and abort the
 corresponding future.
 The `withGeneralErrorResponse` takes as arguments the class of
 the error response and an optional conditional.
 Whenever a matching response is received,